 GCA’S MISSION ENGAGEMENT

 The goal of Mission Engagement requirements is to engage our students both academically and spiritually as they seek to glorify God through service to Him.
-Through these experiences, students will develop skills in planning, research, communications, service and leadership.
+Through their experiences, students will develop skills in planning, research, communications, service, and leadership.
 It is the hope that their work, combined with their personal experiences in ministry, will serve to enlighten their minds and inflame their hearts, that they might ultimately be transformed into both lifelong learners and servants of Christ.

 A mission experience is any act of volunteer/non-paid service for others that involves ministering/serving those outside your immediate family.
 Experiences must be completed under each of the following 4 categories:

 Categories: Must have Experiences in all 4 categories by the end of 10th Grade